scipy-conference/scipy_proceedings/papers/jyotika_singh/jsingh.rst

 Chroma-based features, which are also referred to as "pitch class profiles", are a powerful tool for analyzing music whose pitches can be meaningfully categorized (often into twelve categories : A, A#, B, C, C#, D, D#, E, F, F#, G, G# ) and whose tuning approximates to the equal-tempered scale :cite:`chromawiki`.
-A popular characteristic of chroma features is that they capture the harmonic and melodic attributes of audio, while being robust to changes in timbre and instrumentation.
+A prime characteristic of chroma features is that they capture the harmonic and melodic attributes of audio, while being robust to changes in timbre and instrumentation.
 Some sample mean chroma features can be seen in Figure :ref:`chroma`.